Being called Reverend, Bishop, or Pastor does not mean anything except to be a servant who preaches by example

 Superstar Pastors in social media

 Well-meaning pastors quote “paraphrased Bible verses” with their name and picture on the post.
-What they say ultimately comes from God which is technically stealing God’s glory.
+What they say comes from the Lord, and placing one’s photo or name beside it is stealing God’s glory.

 Are you a servant or a boss?